jeremyrsmith/parsel/README.md

 value.
 Instances are already defined for obvious constants, but I'm not sure how opinionated parsel ought to be about how things like collections and such ought to be quoted, so those aren't currently implemented (I'd be happy to hear feedback about this, but that would mean that you're using this library – and you probably shouldn't be).

+## Caveats

+These were mentioned earlier, but let's explicitly state them again:

+* The parser is probably loaded with bugs
+* Type comments are always `None`, because I don't know what those are
+* While I made an attempt to do `ExprContext` correctly, I have no idea what its utility is, nor what its semantics are.
+  So don't rely on it for anything.

 ## License & Copyright
 Copyright 2022 Jeremy Smith